harshavennapu/AI-Powered-Crop-Advisory-Chatbot-Prototype-/README.md

 # Project Objective

-The objective of AgriAssist AI is to provide intelligent agricultural guidance through an AI-powered chatbot.
+The objective of Agro AI is to provide intelligent agricultural guidance through an AI-powered chatbot.
 The system demonstrates the practical use of Artificial Intelligence, Full-Stack Web Development, REST APIs, Cloud Database Integration, and Responsive UI Design for solving real-world agricultural problems.

 ---